CMTA/CMTAT/README.md

   - *Param* `address shareholder`: The address of the potential/actual shareholder _ *Returns* the encrypted binary string that represents the identity of a potential/actual shareholder or 0x0 if the identity has not been set

-Tokens issuance, supply, and ownership can be managed by the owner thanks to the following functions:
+The following functions allow the owner to manage token issuance, supply, and ownership:

 - `issue`: Issue new share tokens to the owner address (*only owner*)
   - *Param* `uint256 _amount`: The amount of token to be issued